 Training

 If you usually drive a regular car and are not used to driving a 4X4, don’t expect that it will be plain sailing.
 Expect different braking distances and weight distribution, as well as extra unfamiliar gears.
 To ensure you get the most out of your driving, it would be well worth investing in a 4X4 training course before you set out on your own.
-Look up reputable driving schools that specialise in 4X4 driving.
+Look up reputable driving schools that specialize in 4X4 driving.
 They can get you up to speed on key driving skills like managing different surfaces and gradients, and selecting the correct gear for the terrain.

 Get Your Vehicle Offroad Ready